 Sarah Thérèse Kenney is an editorial executive at a modern language publisher in Boston.

-Dr. Elana Levites-Agababa is a doctor and researcher in the pediatrics department at the University of Pennsylvania.
-Dr Agababa also volunteers at Philadelphia health clinics for immigrant and refugee children.
+Dr. Elana Levites-Agababa is a pediatric doctor and researcher.
+Dr Agababa also volunteers at health clinics for immigrant and refugee children in Philadelphia and Camden.

-Mark Vibbert is an African conservation specialist who has spent over 15 years working in eco-tourism, development, and conservation in East Africa.
+Mark Vibbert is a conservation specialist who spent over 15 years working in eco-tourism, development, and conservation in East Africa.
 He is now the Stewardship Director at Manada Conservancy, a land protection specialization organization in Pennsylvania.

-Avra Lorrimer is a Director at Hill & Knowlton Strategies in London.
+Avra Lorrimer is an Executive Vice President at Hill & Knowlton Strategies in London.

 Matt Robinson loves technology and toys, and hopes to use and combine those loves to help save the planet, or at least make it a fun place to live.

 Janson Wu, Esq. is the Executive Director at Gay & Lesbian Advocates & Defenders in Boston.